Daniel Sterman, M.D.

-While he spent most of his training at the University of Pennsylvania, Dr. Sterman also chose to stay there for his early career.
-He served as an associate professor of medicine and of surgery and was the Director of the University of Pennsylvania Interventional Pulmonary Program and the Thoracic oncology Gene Therapy Program.
-Here he began what would become the pattern of his career: conducting research and translating the results into real treatments and care for his patients.
+Having trained at the University of Pennsylvania, Dr. Sterman chose to remain there for his early career.
+He was an associate professor of medicine and surgery and served as Director of the Interventional Pulmonary Program and Thoracic Oncology Gene Therapy Program.

-After a few years, he left to join the faculty and staff at the NYU Langone Medical Center in New York to begin the rest of his career.
-He developed a special interest in pulmonology and critical care early in his career because he was interested in really helping patients in a hands-on and meaningful way.
-He wanted to make real differences for patients, working with surgeons to treat patients with pulmonary cancers like mesothelioma in particular.
+Dr. Sterman eventually left to join the faculty and staff at the NYU Langone Medical Center in New York.
+He gained interest in pulmonology and critical care while he was there.
+Dr. Sterman wanted to make real differences for patients and began working with surgeons to treat pulmonary cancers like mesothelioma.

-In his current role, Dr. Sterman works with patients directly, educates young doctors, and leads and conducts researchers.
-As a physician he diagnoses and treats patients with pulmonary disorders, and especially with cancers like lung cancer and pleural mesothelioma.
-He also works with patients who have benign disorders of the airways, like pneumonia, asthma, pleural effusion, tracheal stenosis, mediastinal disease, and many others.
+Dr. Sterman works with patients directly, teaches young doctors, and leads researchers.
+As a physician, he diagnoses and treats patients with pulmonary disorders, especially lung cancer and pleural mesothelioma.

-In leading clinical trials, Dr. Sterman has begun working on using gene therapy and immunotherapy to treat mesothelioma.
-He is among the first doctors to do this and hopes to apply it to other types of cancer.
-The procedure involves using viral vectors to deliver a gene to cancer cells in combination with standard chemotherapy.
+This innovative procedure uses viral vectors to deliver a gene to cancer cells in combination with standard chemotherapy.
 Dr. Sterman is also working on interventional technology and vaccine therapy for lung cancer.

 Working for a Cure